willkwon-math/willkwon-math.github.io/_posts/2021-10-09-l2nontangential.md

 ---
 layout: post
 use_math: true
-title:  "On some famous theorem on nontangential maximal functions of harmonic functions (incomplete)"
+title:  "On some famous theorem on nontangential maximal functions of harmonic functions"
 date:   2021-10-10 10:00:40
 ---